 - A CV listing all the stages (with year, name of institution and type of titles

 obtained) of your academic (from secondary school) and professional background (see example of CV format on https://europass.cedefop.europa.eu/documents/curriculum-vitae)

 - a copy of document stating your abilities in English

 - a letter of motivation stating the reasons why you wish to attend the CERG-C training

 - A copy of your University diplomas (bachelor, master equivalent or PhD) with the grades obtained during the studies

-(original documents in English, French, Italian, Spanish accepted, original documents written in
+(copy of original documents in English, French, Italian, Spanish accepted; original documents written in

 another language need to be accompanied by an English certified version)

 - a digital copy (minimum 300dpi resolution) of an ID picture